PDAL/PDAL/doc/stages/readers.i3s.rst

 Example
 --------------------------------------------------------------------------------
-This example will download the Autzen dataset from the arcgis scene server, reproject it to another spatial reference, and output it to a las file.
+This example will download the Autzen dataset from the arcgis scene server and output it to a las file.
 This is done through PDAL's command line interface or through the pipeline.

 .. code-block:: json,
     {